philipbelesky/groundhog/site/_projects/south-park.md

 ### Reference Model

+{% include elements/files.html %}

-The reference model and definition for this project (link at the top of the page) attempts to reverse-engineer the path finding rule-set developed for the South Park design.
+The reference model and definition for this project attempts to reverse-engineer the path finding rule-set developed for the South Park design.
 It also speculates on how parametric methods could have been used to help develop the lawn and garden-bed areas defined by the initial spatial allocation.

 This first section of the script uses data from site to interpolate a line through the park pulled toward various data points according to their perceived importance.
 Here, for simplicity's sake, the points are divided simply into 2 sets for 'more important' and 'less important' and are visualised with a set of larger and smaller circles.
 Thereafter: